kitfka/GodotCSToolbox/README.md

 private AnimatedSprite _sprite;
 ```

-This is because the compiler doesn't know that GodotCSTools will be setting the value later.
+This is because the compiler doesn't know that GodotCSToolbox will be setting the value later.
 To hide the warning, give
 the field a default value of null:

 ```csharp